- Tara Creel joins the MMGM fun with a feature on PAX. Click HERE to welcome her to the group.

-- Michelle Mason is COUNTING THYME.
+- Michelle Mason is wishing for THE SEVENTH WISH.
+Click HERE to find her review.

+- Greg Pattridge is solving THE DRAKE EQUATION.
+Click HERE to see what he thought.

+- Michael Gettel-Gilmartin has chills for THE PECULIAR HAUNTING OF THELMA BEE .
 Click HERE to see why.

-- Suzanne Warr is spotlighting THE TURTLE OF OMAN.
-Click HERE to see what she thought.

-- Michael Gettel-Gilmartin is cheering for CICI RENO: #MIDDLESCHOOLMATCHMAKER.
-Click HERE to see why

 - Karen Yingling also always has some awesome MMGM recommendations for you.
 Click HERE to which ones she picked this time.